Update: ‘Release date’ section updated.

 Rear

 Moving to the rear, an attention-grabbing LED blade stretches across the width of the SUV, which is a distinctive hallmark of Lexus design.
-It ends in the signature L-shape at both ends.
+It ends with the signature L-shape at the ends.
 The brand logo has been tastefully inscribed in a minimalist manner, positioned directly above the center of the light bar, further accentuating the vehicle’s rear look.
 The liftgate is positioned in an almost fully upright position, with a slight forward tilt in the upper half.
 The back glass is not only rectangular but also wide and tall, ensuring that the driver has an unobstructed view of the rear when looking through the inside mirror.

 Interior